Blog

 Transitional Care and Hospital Discharge Coordination

 When an injured worker is discharged from a facility like Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson, the transition home is a critical period.
-A dedicated RN-led care team coordinates directly with hospital discharge planners, CAS adjusters, and treating physicians to ensure care plans are in place before the patient leaves the facility — reducing the risk of readmission and accelerating recovery.
+A dedicated RN-led care team coordinates directly with hospital discharge planners, CAS adjusters, and treating physicians to ensure care plans are in place before the patient leaves the facility.
+This coordination reduces the risk of readmission and accelerates recovery.
+Discharge coordinators at these facilities routinely work with experienced home health agencies to streamline the transition for workers covered under CAS and other workers' compensation plans.

 Conditions and Injuries Treated Under Claims Administrative Services Authorization

 CAS authorizes home health care for a broad spectrum of work-related injuries and conditions.
-Families in SW Fort Worth and Burleson often seek home care support for injured workers recovering from:
+Families in SW Fort Worth and Burleson often seek claims administrative services home health care for injured workers recovering from conditions including:

-- Orthopedic injuries: Fractures, joint replacements, rotator cuff repairs, knee and hip surgeries requiring post-operative skilled nursing and therapy at home
+• Orthopedic injuries: Fractures, joint replacements, rotator cuff repairs, and knee and hip surgeries requiring post-operative skilled nursing and therapy at home

 How Claims Administrative Services Authorization Works